awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 # Tagging your Amazon EKS resources<a name="eks-using-tags"></a>

-To help you manage your Amazon EKS resources, you can assign your own metadata to each resource in the form of *tags*\.
-This topic describes tags and shows you how to create them\.
+To help you manage your Amazon EKS resources, you can assign your own metadata to each resource using *tags*\.
+This topic provides an overview of the tags function and shows how you can create tags\.

 **Topics**
 + [Tag basics](#tag-basics)